-- Once we identify the causes of problems, how do we eliminate them? - Checklists are simple and incredibly effective at preventing & eliminating defects on repetitive tasks e.g. To Do lists, "did you"s on bill payment envelopes, etc. - Capture knowledge about common problems & how to avoid them. - Can be used in review processes to identify problems. - Lightweight: low additional effort to use (not zero!) - Checklists that become too long lose value (use pareto analysis!)
+- Once we identify the causes of problems, how do we eliminate them? - Checklists are simple and incredibly effective at preventing & eliminating defects on repetitive tasks - To Do lists, "did you ..." on bill payment envelopes, etc. - Capture knowledge about common problems and how to avoid them - Can be used in review processes to identify problems - Lightweight: low additional effort to use (not zero!) - Checklists that become too long lose value (use Pareto analysis!)

-Flowcharts (Processes)
+Flowcharts (Process Diagrams)

-- Flowcharts show sequencing of activities & decisions. - Depiction of processes for doing things. - Streamline the flow of activities. - Capture knowledge about how to perform activity (effectively). - Eliminate problems due to missed activities and badly sequenced activities. - Can be used to analyze and implement improvement ideas: - Good processes can save work and avoid problems. - Less than zero cost for improving quality. - Should always be the goal of process design.
+- Flowcharts show sequencing of activities and decisions - Depiction of processes for doing things - Streamline the flow of activities - Capture knowledge about how to perform activities effectively - Eliminate problems due to missed activities and badly sequenced activities - Can be used to analyze and implement improvement ideas: - Good processes can save work and avoid problems - Less than zero cost for improving quality - Should always be the goal of process design

-Flowchart Example
+Flowchart Example for Pizza Shop